apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 ### Create ECS Cluster

 1. Log in to your AWS Management Console and navigate to the Amazon Elastic Container Service.
-2. Click "Create Cluster"
+2. Click "Clusters" then click "Create Cluster".
-4. Make sure that AWS Fargate (Serverless) is selected under Infrastructure.
+3. Make sure that AWS Fargate (Serverless) is selected under Infrastructure.
-5. Select other options as required and click Create to create the cluster.
+4. Select other options as required and click Create to create the cluster.

 ### Create Task Definition